For Brazil’s Bolsonaro, isolated by corruption probe and virus denial, the troubles mount

-His behavior has overlaid the health and economic emergencies with a political crisis, pushing Brazil into a period of extraordinary political volatility.
+His behavior has overlaid the health and economic emergencies with a political crisis, pushing Brazil into a period of extraordinary volatility.
 Detractors are banging pots from their windows nightly.
 Two powerful and popular ministers, with the key portfolios of health and justice, have departed his cabinet.
-One of them, outgoing Justice Minister Sérgio Moro, accused him of corruption.
+One of them, outgoing justice minister Sérgio Moro, accused him of corruption.

-Now, as the coronavirus death toll nears 5,000, the nation’s highest court has authorized a criminal investigation into whether Bolsonaro tried to manipulate the federal police for political gain.
+Now, as the coronavirus death toll moves past 5,000, the nation’s highest court has authorized a criminal investigation into whether Bolsonaro tried to manipulate the federal police for political gain.
 Moro, one of Brazil’s most trusted and popular public officials, said Bolsonaro demanded the installation of a police chief who would take his investigation requests and pass along intelligence.

 Supreme Federal Court Justice José Celso de Mello Filho ruled Monday that an investigation was necessary.
-“No one, not even the president, is above the Constitution and the law,” he said.
+“No one, not even the president, is above the constitution and the law,” he said.

 Bolsonaro denies any wrongdoing.
 Elected 18 months ago with more than 55 percent of the vote, he retains a base of fervent supporters in this deeply divided country.
 Some of them are now calling on the former army officer to lead a military takeover of the government.
 But polling shows a majority of Brazilians believe he should be impeached.

-The developments underscore just how dramatically the political landscape here has shifted since the arrival of the coronavirus, whose severity Bolsonaro has downplayed perhaps more than any other major world leader.
+The developments underscore just how dramatically the political landscape here has shifted since the arrival of the coronavirus, whose severity Bolsonaro has played down perhaps more than any other major world leader.
 His response has been a case study in federal inaction, leaving governors and ministers to craft their own public health strategies — which he has then undermined in his speeches and actions.

 He has given national addresses demanding businesses reopen.
 He has barreled into crowds to greet and grasp supporters.
-Health minister Luiz Henrique Mandetta publicly contradicted him over the need for social distancing — so he fired him.
+Health Minister Luiz Henrique Mandetta publicly contradicted him on the need for social distancing — so he fired him.

 “He started to have anti-health attitudes, inciting crowds, hailing a medication that didn’t have any scientific basis,” Mandetta said in his first interview since his dismissal this month.
 “From that moment, it was difficult as the minister to be held to account during press conferences for this incoherence.”

-Bolsonaro, he said, wasn’t listening to him — or anyone else in the health ministry.
+Bolsonaro, he said, wasn’t listening to him — or anyone else in the Health Ministry.

 “He had his own advisers who were making him think that this was a smaller epidemic, that the gravity of it wasn’t so great, that chloroquine would solve everything, that it was a global plot,” Mandetta said.
-“But I never heard this from anyone in the ministry of health or any ministry.
+“But I never heard this from anyone in the Ministry of Health or any ministry.
 Quite the contrary, everyone, even the minister of economy, knew we had to first attend to the health crisis.”

-The relationship became untenable, the minister begging people to stay inside, the president urging them to go back outside.
+The relationship became untenable — the minister begging people to stay inside, the president urging them to go back outside.

 “I don’t think he fired me,” Mandetta said.
 “He fired science.”